LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     ![generate api key dialog box](img/dev-generate-key.png){width="500"}
     {align="center"}

-    * Enter the name of the key as "`FastLane API Key`" and choose `Admin` in the access drop-down menu
+    * Enter the name of the key as "`FastLane API Key`" and choose `Admin` in the access dropdown menu
     * Confirm the name and that "`Admin`" is selected and then click on the "`Generate`" button.

 ### :material-dots-triangle: Substep 2.3 for Step 2